Field Trips & Programs Summer 2017

 The Friends of Sax-Zim Bog is continuing to build and offer diverse programming for all of the seasons!
-This winter, new additions to the schedule will include workshops and new topics of discovery in the Sax-Zim Bog.
+The spring and summer listings include a mix of public programs, field trips, naturalist hikes, and workshops!
 All of programs are FREE.
-All of the field trips are FREE (unless noted under the trip description) for members who have donated over $20 in the last year.
-If you are not a member, the $20 fee includes a membership and 12-months of free field trips.
-If you have any questions about any of the Programs, Field Trips, Workshops, or to RSVP, please contact Head Naturalist Clinton Nienhaus via email at firstname.lastname@example.org.
+All of the field trips are FREE for members who have donated over $20 in the last year.
+If you are not a member, the $20 Field Trip fee includes a membership and 12-months of free field trips.
+If you have any questions about any of the programs, field trips, naturalist hikes, or workshops, and to RSVP, please contact Head Naturalist Clinton Nienhaus via email at email@example.com.

 Saturday July 22